luffy2106/NLP_and_textmining/NLP_interviews/README.md

 #### 1) What is Word embedding

+Take a look at the lab of X

 Word embedding is vector representations of a particular word.
 Word2Vec is a method to construct such an embedding, It can be obtained using two methods
 - CBOW Model : This method takes the context of each word as the input and tries to predict the word corresponding to the context
 - Skip-gram model : We can use the target word (whose representation we want to generate) to predict the context and in the process, we produce the representations